Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 }
 ```

+> [!NOTE]
-> Note: 3600 isn't long enough to persist your cached content to disk, it will
+> 3600 isn't long enough to persist your cached content to disk, it will
 > exist in-memory only.
 See their documentation on ["Why serving stale content
 > may not work as
 > expected"](https://docs.fastly.com/guides/performance-tuning/serving-stale-content#why-serving-stale-content-may-not-work-as-expected)